romainroehrig/romainroehrig.github.io/publications.md

 Groot, E., H. Christensen, X. Sun, K. Newman, W. Lfarh, **R. Roehrig**, L. Bengtsson and J. Simonson: How different are deterministic physics suites when coupled to fixed model dynamics and why?
 Submitted to *Journal of the European Meteorological Society*.

+Leonarski, L., **R. Roehrig**, S. Della Fera and Q. Libois: Evaluation of the infrared spectral signature of CNRM-CM6-1 in clear-sky conditions using IASI observations.
+Submitted to *Journal of Geophysical Research: Atmospheres*.

 Chauvin, E., D. Bouniol, **R. Roehrig**, C. Rio and L. Auger: Mesoscale convective systems in a global km-scale model: evaluation and impact on model mean state.
 Submitted to *Journal of Climate*.

 **Roehrig, R.** and P. Peyrillé: Subseasonal-to-seasonal variability in the tropics.
 In *Atmospheric Dynamics Encyclopedia, Book C*.
 Eds.
 C. Muller, R. Plougonven and G. Rivière.